hashicorp/remark-plugins/README.md

 ## Usage

-Each of the plugins are exposed as the default export from this module and can be used as any other remark plugin would be normally.
+Each of the plugins are individually exposed from the default export from this module and can be used as any other remark plugin would be normally.
 For example, with raw mdx:

 ```js
 const mdx = require('@mdx-js/mdx')